safebutler/open_sublease_agreement/agreement.md

 # Sublease Agreement
+## *DISCLAIMER*
+THIS DOCUMENT IS INTENDED FOR ENTERTAINMENT PURPOSES ONLY AND DOES NOT SERVE AS A LEGALLY BINDING DOCUMENT NOR DOES IT COVER ALL LEGAL TERMS FOR SUBLETTING.
+CHECK YOUR STATE LAWS AND CODES FOR SUBLEASING REQUISITES.

 ### I. The Agreement
 This is an agreement to sublet the property at __________.
 The current leaseholder, ______, hereby referred to as “Subleaser,” agrees to let ______, hereby referred to as “Sublessee,” live here temporarily.